celtschk/SOS/README.md

 ## The example programs

 The directory `examples` contains a few example programs written in the SOS programming language.
 The files all have the ending `.sos`.

-At the moment, those are just the examples also provided above.